leland-kwong/arpg-love/src/thoughts.md

 local item = {
   type = '', -- unique type for the item (hashed for saving and loading)

-  create = function()
-    return {
+  instanceProps =  {
+    props = {}, -- item-specific props for use with active abilities

     baseModifiers = {
       -- instance-level base modifiers
       armor =                         {0, 1}, -- min-max range to roll with
       percentDamage =                 {0, 1}, -- percent damage increase to all damage types
       flatDamage =                    {0, 1}, -- flat physical increase
       weaponDamage =                  {0, 1},
       moveSpeed =                     {0, 0},
       healthRegen =                   {0, 1},
       maxHealth =                     {0, 1},
       energyRegen =                   {0, 1},
       maxEnergy =                     {0, 1},
       lightningResist =               {0, 1},
       fireResist =                    {0, 1},
       coldResist =                    {0, 1},
       attackTime =                    {0, 0},
       energyCost =                    {0, 0},
       flatPhysicalDamageReduced =     {0, 1},
       attackTimeReduced =             {0, 1},  -- percent attack time reduction
       cooldownReduced =               {0, 1},  -- percent cooldown reduction
       energyCostReduced =             {0, 1},  -- percent energy cost reduction
       extraExperience =               {0, 1}   -- percent extra experience
     },

     extraModifiers = {}, -- additional instance-level properties: upgrades, and modifiers from magicals, rares, legendaries...
-These modifiers are calculated on-top of the baseModifiers rarity = 1,
+These modifiers are calculated on-top of the baseModifiers rarity = 1, -- defaults to NORMAL

     stackSize = 1, -- defaults to 1 (not stackable)
     maxStackSize = 1, -- defaults to 1

     onActivate = require 'inventory-active-method', -- active ability when right-clicked inside inventory.
 For equipment it swaps it with the compatible equipment slot.
 For consumables it will activate the item.

     onActivateWhenEquipped = require 'equipped-active-method', -- active ability when the item is equipped.
 The ability appears in the hot bar.
-    }
-  end,
+  },

   -- static item properties (these properties should only change if code has changed) properties = {